AlexMikes/AutoFunc/README.md

 ## Usage

 Example files are provided in the examples folder.
-Autofunc will automate the functional representations of components as  long as the format of the .csv file is has the component in column 1 and the function-flow in column 2
+Autofunc will automate the functional representations of components as  long as the format of the .csv file has the component in column 1 and the function-flow in column 2

 More information on the methods used in these files can found in the various research papers that this software supports, especcially IDETC2020-22346
 "OPTIMIZING AN ALGORITHM FOR DATA MINING A DESIGN REPOSITORY TO AUTOMATE FUNCTIONAL MODELING".
 All of the plots for this paper were created in the ```example_optimize_with_comp_ratio.py``` file.